Street and Place Names in Canowindra, South Canowindra, Moorbel, Billimari

 LOCKWOOD Road: Goes to the Lockwood locality about 10km north of Canowindra.

 LOLA Street: Named by 1893.
-The derivation is not known.
+Louisa (Lola), a daughter of pioneer, T J Finn, married Robert Squires and died aged 46.
 Lola is a female given name in Spanish, Romance languages, and other language groups.
 It is a short form of the Spanish name Dolores, meaning "sorrows"

 LONGS CORNER Road: So named as it runs from Canowindra to Longs Corner, where it meets The Escort Way.
 An interesting anecdote told by the late Cecil Taber is how Long’s Corner got its name - a man named Long, when bringing a load of beer from Sydney to Forbes capsized his load breaking the pole on his bullock wagon.
 One of the Irvine brothers cut a new shaft to replace the broken one.
 As the bullocks were in poor condition and the Mandagery flats were flush with grass, he stayed there till his bullocks fattened.
 From then on the area was called Long’s Corner.